mnishanth02/mnishanth02/README.md

 <br>

 ### Experience:
-- 🏢 I'm currently working as a Java developer in Cognizant around 7+ years of experience in developing J2EE applciations.
+- 🏢 I'm currently working as a Java developer in Cognizant around 8+ years of experience in developing J2EE applciations.
-- 💻 Developed several personal projects with Angular 9, NodeJs, Mongodb
+- 💻 Developed several personal projects with Angular 12, NodeJs, Mongodb
-- 📱Developed some projects in Angular-Ionic and Flutter.
+- 📱Developed some projects in Angular-Ionic and Flutter waiting for a perfect idea to implement .
 <br>
 - 🤝 Intrested in Collaborates with other developers and Freelancing projects
 <br>